Conditions Treated

 Patients Served

-We have chosen the child and adolescent population as our focus.
-We prefer to bracket our new patients between the ages of six and sixteen to allow for more accurate diagnoses at the lower end of the age range and adequate time for treatment before college or career at the upper end.
+We have chosen the child, adolescent, and young adult population as our focus.
+Bracketing our patients between the ages of six and 26 allows us to more accurately diagnose at the lower end of the age range, and provides the opportunity for intervention in college, early career, and quarter-century crises at the upper end.

 Principal Provider